barde/wsnserver/README.md

 If there is a need for making the data available to other plattfroms, you can use the built-in webserver.

 Run:
 `python Webserver.py` to start the webserver, which will be listening on port 8080 for requests.
+To check if the webserver is running, call `http://yourip:8080/index`

 Very Boring legal stuff
 ------------------